Cait Wait the Artist

-Cait Waits accomplishment in painting the Santa Teresa Church Murals in Central Australia in 2002-3, in collaboration with ten Aboriginal Arrernte artists, has awakened a love of sacred art from the Renaissance period.
-In particular she reveres the works of Giotto, Lippi, Masaccio, Pontormo and Michelangelo, with their expressive, dynamic faces and forms imbued with a religious depth of meaning.
+The accomplishment in 2002-3 in painting the luminous Church Murals at Santa Teresa, NT in collaboration with ten Aboriginal Arrernte artists, awakened a love of sacred art and the Renaissance period.
+In particular I revere the works of Giotto, Filippo Lippi, Masaccio, and Leonardo da Vinci, with their expressive faces, and dynamic human forms imbued with a religious depth of meaning.